 Forests are crucial to acting on environmental change.
 They are key contributors to the carbon cycle and biodiversity, as well as air and water quality.
 At the same time, digital technologies are reshaping forests in order to manage and enhance their environmental contributions.
 Smart forests span locations from Germany to New York City to Thailand, and from remote to urban areas.
 However, these new technologies are generating social-political impacts that have yet to be extensively researched.
 This project addresses the crucial question of how forests are becoming “smart” through the increasing use of digital technologies to manage these environments.
 Our research project considers how forests and technologies are co-constituted.
 Rather than advocate for smartness, we question how and why forests are becoming technologically optimised to address environmental change.

 While there is now extensive research on smart cities, other “smart” environments have been less well studied.
 This is problematic, since it is necessary to assess how these technologies enable and constrain particular modes of governance and engagement.
 Without this research, smart environments such as smart forests run the risk of producing social-political inequities and undemocratic governance, as has been identified with smart cities.
 Using inventive digital practices, fieldwork, participatory workshops and mapping, the research will investigate the transformation of forests and forest communities through digital technologies.
-Through 5 project areas, the research will analyze the ways in which forest technologies are transforming practices of observing, mitigating, participating in, and regulating environmental change.
+Through five project areas, the research will analyze the ways in which forest technologies are transforming practices of observing, mitigating, participating in, and regulating environmental change.